samdoidge/samdoidge.com/about.md

 permalink: about/
 ---

 I'm a web developer who appreciates design.

+Some of my personal projects include:

+* [fifatrader.com](http://fifatrader.com) - a site which automatically buys and sells players from EA's FIFA at a users set prices.
+Has received 100's of signups with no promotion.

 ### Social ###